jax-ml/jax/docs/notebooks/thinking_in_jax.md

 print(y)
 ```

-You'll find a few differences between JAX arrays and NumPy arrays once you begin digging-in.
+You'll find a few differences between JAX arrays and NumPy arrays once you begin digging in.
 See also:

 - [Key concepts](https://docs.jax.dev/en/latest/key-concepts.html#jax-arrays-jax-array) for an introduction to the key concepts of JAX, such as transformations, tracing, jaxprs and pytrees.
 - [🔪 JAX - The Sharp Bits 🔪](https://docs.jax.dev/en/latest/notebooks/Common_Gotchas_in_JAX.html) for common gotchas when using JAX.